Gas buses in the whole City of Tartu

 On 1 July 2019, the new public transport route network along with a fleet of new environmentally friendly biogas buses was launched in Tartu.
 There were also significant changes to the bus route network that was completely revamped by using mobile data, expert input and participative methods.
 The new route network reduced the number of bus lines down to 13 and added two night buses.
 The route network will be serviced by the 64 brand new gas buses that have A/C, low floors for better access and new validators.
 These allow passengers to purchase tickets with their contactless bank cards as well.

-Citizens will be engaged in the form of awareness-raising – citizens will be informed of the benefits of gas buses and how the use of gas buses will affect their living environment (less noise, less particulates, less GHG emissions etc.).
-The possibilities and benefits of the new route network will also be communicated while promoting the use of public transport.
+Citizens were engaged in the form of awareness-raising measures such as events and were informed about the benefits of gas buses and how the use of gas buses affect their living environment (less noise, less particulates, less GHG emissions etc.).
+The possibilities and benefits of the new route network were also be communicated whilst promoting the use of public transport in general.

 - Increasing demand for biogas, thus creating opportunities for local producers